 Directory Information also includes photographs, videos, or digital images used for informational or news-related purposes of a student participating in school or school-sponsored activities, organizations, and athletics that have appeared in school publications.
 However, photographs highlighting individual faces and used for commercial purposes require prior, specific, dated, and written consent of the parent/guardian or student, as applicable.
-An image on a school security videotape recording is not Directory Information.
-Further, student social security numbers or student identification or unique student identifiers are not Directory Information.
+An image on a school security videotape recording is not Directory Information nor is it a student record unless otherwise designated.
+Further, student social security numbers or student identification o are not Directory Information.